cmoffroad/osmand-outdoor-explorer-plugin/README.md

 ### Plugin First-time Installation (Android only)

-- From your mobile browser, login via OpenStreetMap to [Web Preview.](https://www.cmoffroad.com/osmand-outdoor-explorer-plugin-preview/) and click on Download.
+- From your mobile browser, open [Web Preview.](https://www.cmoffroad.com/osmand-outdoor-explorer-plugin-preview/) and click on Download.
 - Once download is complete, click on Open.
 - OsmAnd should automatically open and inform you the plugin has been successfully added.
 - Wait a few seconds for Suggested maps to show up (standard, contour lines, hillshade)
 - Download suggested datasets for your country (if not yet installed)
 - Select OK
-- Tap profile icon on top left corner
+- Tap current profile icon on top left corner
 - Scroll down to Map Style and select "Outdoor Explorer"
 - Map style can be configured further under "Details".
 - Select Activity Mode (enduro, mtb or hiking) to highlight trails difficulty.